Ekaterina II-class battleship: Armament

-The Pattern 1877 gun fired a 731.3 lb shell at a muzzle velocity of 1870 ft/s to a range of 5570 yd at an elevation of 6°.
-The Pattern 1886 gun had a muzzle velocity of 2090 ft/s with a 731.3 lb shell.
+The 30 calibers long Pattern 1877 gun fired a 731.3 lb shell at a muzzle velocity of 1870 ft/s to a range of 5570 yd at an elevation of 6°.
+The 35 calibers long Pattern 1886 gun had a muzzle velocity of 2090 ft/s with a 731.3 lb shell.
 It had a range of 11600 yd at maximum elevation.
 They also had a 'heavy' shell available that weighed 1003 lb that was fired at a velocity of 2000 ft/s although the range is not available.

 The seven 6 in Model 1877 35-caliber guns were mounted on broadside pivot mounts in hull embrasures, except for one gun mounted in the stern in the hull.
 They were provided with 125 rounds per gun.
 These guns had a maximum elevation of 15° and could depress 5°.
 They fired a 'light' shell that weighed 277–280 lb or a 415 lb 'heavy' shell.
 The muzzle velocity achieved depended on the shell weight and the type of propellant.
 A 'light' shell with brown powder reached 2142 ft/s while that same shell with smokeless powder achieved 2326 ft/s.
 In contrast a 'heavy' shell with brown powder could only be propelled at a velocity of 1867 ft/s.
 A 277 lb 'light' shell had a maximum range of 10330 yd when fired at an elevation of 15° with smokeless powder.

 Six of the eight 47 mm five-barreled revolving Hotchkiss guns were mounted in small sponsons that projected from the hull with the aftermost pair mounted in embrasures in the hull in Ekaterina II and Chesma to defend the ship against torpedo boats.
 In Sinop they were all mounted in hull embrasures while Georgii Pobedonosets's eight single-barreled guns were mounted on the battery deck.
 They fired a 3.3 lb shell at a muzzle velocity of 1476 ft/s at a rate of 30 rounds per minute to a range of 2020 yd.
 Georgii Pobedonosets also had ten 37 mm single-barreled Hotchkiss guns in her fighting top, but the older three ships mounted four 5-barreled guns.
 They fired a 1.1 lb shell at a muzzle velocity of 1450 ft/s at a rate of 32 rounds per minute to a range of 3038 yd.
 They all carried seven above-water 14 in torpedo tubes, three tubes on each broadside plus a tube in the stern.